ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 For an initial iteration of RealFi DAO, the following capabilities are developed to meet the business need:

 * R-Points represent voting power in the RealFi DAO.
+Proposals for voting may emerge from RealFi or the RealFi DAO.
+In general, decision making devolves to the lowest level possible.<sup><a href="#Deslandes">1</a></sup>
 *

 <!-- In-Scope Features & Capabilities